The word “Eagle” – “Nesher” in Hebrew, appears 28 times in the Bible.

 - Valley of Zin near Ben-Gurion tomb in the Negev.

-In “Hai-Bar Carmel natural reserve”, Near Haifa, vultures bred are introduced back to nature.
+In “Hai-Bar Carmel natural reserve”, Near Haifa, bred vultures were introduced back to nature.
 The vultures can be seen there in cages.
 This is a special Israeli project that aims to help increasing the vultures population in nature.